filecoin-project/phase2-attestations/README.md

 | Mainnet | Windowed-PoST-Poseidon-64GiB-e6055a1 | [windowed_post_poseidon_64gib](/windowed_post_poseidon_64gib)
 | Mainnet | Winning-PoST-Poseidon-32GiB-e6055a1 | [winning_post_poseidon_32gib](/winning_post_poseidon_32gib)
 | Mainnet | Winning-PoST-Poseidon-64GiB-e6055a1 | [winning_post_poseidon_64gib](/winning_post_poseidon_64gib)

-## Procedure [TODO - do we need this?]

-There is a coordinator and multiple participants.
-The ceremony occurs in sequential rounds.
-Each participant performs one or more rounds at a time.
-The coordinator decides the order in which the participants act.
-There can be an indefinite number of rounds.

-The ceremony starts with the coordinator generating an initial `challenge` file, and publishing it in a publicly accessible repository.

-The first participant downloads `challenge`, runs a computation to produce a `response` file, and sends it to the coordinator.

-The coordinator will then produce a `new_challenge` file, and publish it along with the `response`.
-The next selected participant will then download `new_challenge` and produce a `response`, and the process repeats indefinitely.

-Whenever a new zk-SNARK project needs to perform a trusted setup, they can pick the latest `response`, verify the entire chain of challenges and responses up to the selected response, and finally apply a random beacon to it.
-Next, they can move on to phase 2 of the trusted setup which is circuit-specific and out of scope of phase 1.

-To illustrate this process, consider a Coordinator, two participants (Alice and Bob), and a zk-SNARK project author Charlie:

-1. Coordinator generates `challenge_0` and publishes it.
-2. Alice generates `response_1` and publishes it.
-3. Coordinator generates `challenge_1` and publishes it.
-4. Bob generates `response_2` and and publishes it.
-5. Coordinator generates `challenge_2` and publishes it.
-6. Charlie applies the random beacon to `challenge_2` to finalise the setup.

-The resulting public transcript should contain:
- 1. `challenge_0`
- 2. `response_1`
- 3. `challenge_1`
- 4. `response_2`
- 5. `challenge_2`
- 6. The random beacon
- 7. The final parameters

 ## The transcript